Purdue Pharma, Accused Of Fueling Opioid Crisis, Files For Chapter 11

 Purdue Pharma, the maker of OxyContin, filed for Chapter 11 bankruptcy protection Sunday night, just days after striking a settlement with more than 2,000 local governments over its alleged role in creating and sustaining the deadly opioid crisis.

-The filing in New York follows owners the Sackler family agreeing to surrender control of the lucrative company and offering $3 billion in cash over several years, and future revenue from the sale of OxyContin to assist communities hardest hit by the opioid epidemic.
+The filing in New York follows the Sackler family agreeing to relinquish ownership of the lucrative company.
+The family also agreed to provide $3 billion in cash over several years, and future revenue from the sale of OxyContin to assist communities hardest hit by the opioid epidemic.

-On Sunday, Purdue's board of directors approved the settlement with 24 state attorneys general, who sued the company, accusing it of fueling the nationwide addiction crisis by aggressively marketing OxyContin while downplaying its potential for addiction.
+On Sunday, Purdue's board of directors approved the settlement, which includes 24 state attorneys general who sued the company, accusing it of fueling the nationwide addiction crisis by aggressively marketing OxyContin while downplaying its potential for addiction.

-Following Sunday's bankruptcy filing, the company's board members said the deal struck with the thousands of state and local governments that sued will provide billions to combat the country's opioid crisis.
+Following Sunday's bankruptcy filing, the company's board members said the deal struck with the thousands of state and local governments will provide billions to combat the country's opioid crisis.

 "This settlement framework avoids wasting hundreds of millions of dollars and years on protracted litigation, and instead will provide billions of dollars and critical resources to communities across the country trying to cope with the opioid crisis," said Steve Miller, chairman of Purdue's board of directors, in a statement to NPR.